DATA-DOG/DataDogAuditBundle/README.md

 - inserts and updates including their diffs and relation field diffs.
 - many to many relation changes, association and dissociation actions.
 - if there is an user in token storage, it will link him to the log.
+- the audit entries are inserted within the same transaction during **flush**, if something fails the state remains clean.

 Basically you can track any change from these log entries if they were managed through standard **ORM** operations.

 **NOTE:** audit cannot track DQL or direct SQL updates or delete statement executions.

+## Install

+First, install it with composer:

+    composer require data-dog/audit-bundle

+Then, add it in your **AppKernel** bundles.

 ## Demo